toamitkumar/motion-plot/README.md

 # Motion::Plot

-Build native charts as you are used with Highcharts/D3.
+Create native iOS charts using simple JSON as you are used-to with Highcharts like JS library.
 This library is a wrapper on top of [CorePlot](https://code.google.com/p/core-plot/), the iOS plotting framework to build native chart using CoreAnimation, Core Data and Cocoa Bindings

 ## Installation

-Add this line to your application's Gemfile:
+1. Add this line to your application's Gemfile:

     `gem 'motion-plot'`

   And then execute:

     $ bundle

   Or install it yourself as:

     $ gem install motion-plot

   And add `require 'motion-plot'` to your `Gemfile`

+2. Run 'pod setup' to install core-plot as pod on your local

 ## Usage